jpritikin/coach/content/docs/me/psychoactive/santo-daime.md

 by a whole group of people simultaneously in careful coordination.
 Posing solo is a bit self-indulgent.

+## Multitasking

+I have tried to do both at the same time, holding a pose while singing hymns.
+It seems like too much to keep track of except for maybe in the most trivial cases.
+Probably the best chance for posing is when not singing or during a pause in hymns.

 ## Doubts?

 Maybe you read through this page and you're skeptical.